KomMonitor/kommonitor-importer/README.md

 * `kommonitor.importer.datamanagement-api-url:`: endpoint of the KomMonitor Data Management API
 * `kommonitor.importer.fileStorageLocation`: path to the file storage directory that will be used for storing uploaded files
 * `springfox.documentation.swagger.v2.path`: defines the default context path for retrieving the API documentation

+## Start the application
+There are different deployment patterns for running the application:
+### JAR
+If you have built the project from source, the KomMonitor Importer App has been packaged as JAR artifact.
+So, just execute execute the JAR within the target folder of the `kommonitor-importer-app` module to run the application.
+### Maven Goal
+You can also start the application by running `mvn spring-boot:run` from the root of the `kommonitor-importer-app` module.
+### Docker
+The repository also contains a Dockerfile for building a Docker image of the application.
+To build the image, run `docker build -t kommonitor/importer:latest .` from the root of the repository.
+Finally, a container with published port 8087 can be started with `docker run -p 8087:8087 kommonitor/importer`.

+By default, the started application is available under http://localhost:8087.

 # Get Started
 ## Generate API and models